Blog · New York · Little Italy in NYC: Top 6 Reasons (And Places) To Visit

 Lombardi’s is where NYC pizza really got started.
 It’s one of my favorite pizza places, and my other favorite, Grimaldi’s, is a direct descendant of this pizzeria.
 If you’re in the mood to walk the Brooklyn Bridge, you can visit Grimaldi’s on the Brooklyn side, too.
 Yes, I’ve had both on the same day.
 No, I’m not ashamed.

 By the way, if you want good tips like these about where to eat in places like Little Italy and Chinatown from a local who knows, be sure to ask your tour guide.
-One of our most popular NYC walking tours is our trio of neighborhoods covering Little Italy, Chinatown, and SoHo.
+One of our most popular NYC tours is our trio of neighborhoods covering Little Italy, Chinatown, and SoHo.
 All have great food.
 All are fascinating for their culture and history.

 Your guide will share a little bit of all of that on your tour, but don’t be shy about asking for recommendations on where to eat after we explore together.
 We’re New Yorkers.
 We love talking about the amazing food scene that is New York.